AlexTISYoung/snipar/docs/tutorial.rst

 To simulate the test phenotype, at the command line, type

-    ``python simulate_trait_quad.py sim.bed sim_fams.ped 0.5 h2_trio_0.5 --no_sib``
+    ``python simulate_trait_quad.py sim.bed sim_fams.ped 0.5 h2_quad_0.5``

-This simulates a trait with direct, paternal, and maternal effects, where 50% of the phenotypic variance is explained by the combined direct, paternal and maternal effects of the 5,000 SNPs.
-The phenotype file is h2_trio_0.5.ped.
-In the following tutorial, we do not fit indirect genetic effects from siblings to keep it simple.
+This simulates a trait with direct, sibling, paternal, and maternal effects, where 50% of the phenotypic variance is explained by the combined direct, paternal and maternal effects of the SNPs.
+The phenotype file is h2_quad_0.5.ped.

 To simulate missing genotypes of parents/siblings, type the following command:

     ``plink --bfile sim --remove sim_remove.txt --make-bed --out sim_reduced``

-This removes the genotypes of both parents for 4,000 families, the genotype of one parent for 4,000 other families, and randomly removes siblings with probability 0.5 from the families with at least one genotyped parent.
+This removes the genotypes of both parents for 2,000 families, the genotype of one parent for 2,000 other families, and randomly removes siblings with probability 0.5 from the families with at least one genotyped parent.
 The resulting reduced bed file is 'sim_reduced.bed'

 We note that the following commands can take some time to run (10s of minutes depending on hardware).